FawziYassine/RNA-seq_FRDA/Results.md

 ![](plots/ma_plot.png)

 ### Volcano-plot
-A scatter plot that shows statistical significance (P value) versus magnitude of change (fold change).
+A scatter plot that shows statistical significance (P value) versus magnitude of change (fold-change).
 It enables quick visual identification of genes with large fold changes that are also statistically significant.
 These may be the most biologically significant genes.
 In a volcano plot, the most upregulated genes are towards the right, the most downregulated genes are towards the left, and the most statistically significant genes are towards the top.
+Fold-change calculates the average expression in **FRDA** samples w.r.t the average expression in **CTL** samples.

+For example, FXN is in the very top of the plot.
+FXN has log2 fold-change equal to -1.62 (i.e. the average expression in **FRDA** samples is equivilant to 32 % of average expression in **CTL** samples).

 ![](plots/volcano_plot.png)